gustavoverneck/LatteLab/README.md

 # LatteLab
-A (still in development) Lattice Boltzmann CFD Solver.
+A (still in development) Lattice Boltzmann CFD Solver, highly based in FluidX3D.